knight-ryu12/3ds-tuneplayer/README.md

 Team Devkitpro for awesome environment

-particularly, LiquidFenrir for LinkedList implementation
+LiquidFenrir for LinkedList implementation

+Luigoalma for mental support and code review and various fix.

 All Nintendo Hacking Discord member who I asked for testing

 romfs:/ songs from various people that I should credit it.

 ## why libxmp? not libopenmpt?